 When you read my articles I hope you’ll get the message that despite what a lot of people think, car dealers are not the rip-off merchants they’re often made out to be, but add-on products like paint protection are an area where caution needs to be used by customers.

-I used to work for a seriously big dealer group who had franchises covering every brand from Ford and Chevy to Aston Martin and Ferrari.
+I used to work for a seriously big dealer group that had franchises covering every brand from Ford and Chevy to Aston Martin and Ferrari.
 The brand I was working with at the time used to sell the paint protection product the group endorsed for around $250, although we would discount it considerably to get a sale if we needed to.
 One day, I was at a meeting that included some guys from Aston Martin dealerships and they told me they sold exactly the same product to their customers for more than a thousand dollars a time.
 You know why?
 It was simply because they could.

 The price a dealership charges for a paint protection product will vary depending on the actual product they are using and how long it takes to apply.
 It stands to reason that it won’t take as long or as much product to protect a Chevy Spark as it will do to cover an Escalade or an F-250.
 I’d say anywhere between $100 and $300 is an acceptable price to pay for a really good ceramic or glass coating to be applied, especially if a fabric protection product is included as part of the package if you have a cloth interior.